 Most recently the company add car protection to its system, called Vivint Car Guard, which can send alerts if something happens to a vehicle if it's parked at home — or even being driven on the road — and works through an OBD II device installed in the car.

-If interesting in buying or learning more about Vivint's Smart Home System, click here.
+If interesting in buying or learning more about Vivint's new security camera, click here.
+You can also find out more information about Vivint's Smart Home System by clicking here.

 How Vivint Smart Home Hub Works www.youtube.com